Yani-201/Chefs-Table/README.md

-## Description and feature list for Cookspace
+## Description and feature list for ChefsTable
-CookSpace is an platform for chefs to share their recipes with fellow food enthusiasts.
+ChefsTable is an platform for chefs to share their recipes with fellow food enthusiasts.
 Food enthusiasts can leave a rating and review on these recipes that will impact how many more people a recipe will reach.
 Now you might ask why would the chefs take time out of their busy days to post a recipe, well in the cutthroat market that is the resturant industry getting discovered is the hardest stage in the business but with our help chefs can cultivate a following and establish a deeper relationship with their soon-to-be long-term customers.
 Getting to the programming side of things,

 - Our application will have the following Authorization levels:
   1. SYSTEM: has full crud capabilities on all features